Guidelines for Patient Care in Anesthesiology

 - Perioperative pain management.

-- Setting standards and policies for the administration of anesthesia services throughout hospitals, ambulatory surgery centers and outpatient offices (Office Based Anesthesia [OBA]).
+- Setting the standards and policies for the administration of anesthesia services throughout hospitals, ambulatory surgery centers and outpatient offices (Office Based Anesthesia [OBA]).

-- The ASA has guidelines and advisories located on the ASA website (www.asahq.org)
+- The ASA has standards, guidelines, advisories, and statements available on its website (www.asahq.org)

 - Reviewing the available medical record.

 - Interviewing [if possible, certain circumstances may prevent (e.g., emergent surgery, coma, etc)] and performing a focused examination of the patient to: